October 17, 2024

-Breaking industrial production down into its three basic categories — manufacturing, mining, and utilities –the Fed reported that manufacturing production rose 0.5% in March after having jumped 1.2% in February after declining 1.1%% in January.
-This series was almost certainly pulled down by the bad weather in January but rebounded sharply in February.
-In the past year manufacturing output has risen 0.8%.
+Breaking industrial production down into its three basic categories — manufacturing, mining, and utilities.
+Manufacturing production declined 0.4% in September after having risen 0.5% in August after having fallen 0.5% in July.
+In the past year manufacturing output has declined 0.5%.

-Excluding the motor vehicle sector, manufacturing output rose 0.3% in March after gaining 1.0% in February after declining 0.9% in January.
-In the past year it has risen 0.2%.
+Excluding the motor vehicle sector, manufacturing output declined 0.3% after having fallen 0.2% in August after having risen 0.2% in July.
+In the past year it has declined 0.5%.

-High tech production rose 0.3% in March after falling 1.1% in February after declining 0.3% in January.
-After a rapid increase throughout 2023 high tech production has stalled since the end of last year.
-High tech production has risen 14.1% in the past year but has fallen slightly in the first three months of this year.
-We would suggest that if firms are unable to find an adequate supply of workers, and when they can find them the workers demand significantly higher wages, they will turn to technology in an effort to boost production and satisfy the demand for their products.
-Thus, we expect high tech production to continue to climb in the months ahead.
+High tech production rose 1.5% in September after having jumped 1.3% in August after having gained 0.9% in July.
+High tech production has risen 10.0% in the past year.
+We would suggest that if firms are unable to find an adequate supply of workers, they will turn to technology in an effort to boost production and satisfy the demand for their products.
+At the same time firms are all experimenting with AI in an effort to figure out how it might help them boost productivity.
+Thus, we expect high tech production to continue to climb rapidly in the months ahead.

-Utilities output rose 2.0% in March after having dropped by 7.6% in February after having jumped 7.6% in January as winter weather conditions caused the extreme volatility.
-Over the past year utility output has declined 3.1%.
+Utilities output was rose 0.7% in September after having declined 1.3% in August after declining 1.1% in July.
+Over the past year utility output has risen 0.6%.
 This component is extremely volatile from month-to-month as the weather fluctuates.

-Capacity utilization in the manufacturing sector rose 0.3% in March to 77.4% after having risen 0.8% in February/ It is currently at the 77.4% level that is generally regarded as effective full capacity utilization.
+Capacity utilization in the manufacturing sector declined 0.4% in September to 76.7% after having risen 0.3% in August to 77.2% after having declined 0.5% in June.
+It is currently slightly below the 77.4% level that is generally regarded as effective full capacity utilization.

-GDP appears to be on track to grow at a 2.4% pace in the first and second quarters as firms keep hiring at a relatively rapid pace, the unemployment rate has risen only slightly to 3.9%, and the housing sector begins to edge upwards.
-However, we expect GDP to climb by 2.9% in the second half of the year as the Fed begins to ease.
+GDP appears to be on track to grow at a 2.5% pace in the third quarter as firms keep hiring at a relatively rapid pace.
+We expect GDP to be 2.5% in both the third and fourth quarters.

 Stephen Slifer